-- build on relationships already established though the work of the center (Hallmark 1). - seek to support the community to address positive system change through initiating, educating, and facilitating issues (Hallmark 8) through a lens of fairness, peacemaking and violence prevention.

-• work to engage in public awareness and educational activities about the values of using community mediation (Hallmark 9).
+- Seek to support the community to address positive system change through initiating, educating, facilitating that addresses issues of fairness, peacemaking and violence prevention.
+(Hallmark 8). - Build on relationships already established though the work of the applicant (Hallmark 1). - Work to engage in public awareness and educational activities about the values of using community mediation (Hallmark 9).

-Funding Parameters and Criteria for the 2021 Funding Cycle
+Funding Parameters and Criteria for the 2022 Funding Cycle

-- Grants of \$12,000 per year will be awarded to up to five organizations to be used as incentive funds to support the expansion of the Center's work with issues regarding community division. - The funding for the projects may be up to two-years, but decisions on funding for a second year will be contingent on evidence of benchmark accomplishments at the end of the first year of funding. - Preference for funding is given to those applicants who have previously demonstrated an ability to bring projects to a level of scalability and sustainability. - Eligible organizations include nonprofit 501(c)3 organizations, educational institutions, and public or for-profit agencies working in conjunction with nonprofit institutions or organizations.
+- Mini-Grants of \$15,000 per year will be awarded to up to five organizations to be used as incentive funds to support the expansion of the Center's work with issues regarding the re-imagining of community safety. - Funding requests may be for up to two years, but decisions regarding second-year funding will be contingent on evidence of benchmark accomplishments at the end of the first year of funding. - Preference for funding is given to those applicants who have previously demonstrated an ability to bring projects to a level of scalability and sustainability. - Eligible organizations include nonprofit 501(c)3 organizations, educational institutions, and public or for-profit agencies working in conjunction with nonprofit institutions or organizations.

-Funding Project Process Step 1 - Open to all now until March 15th, 2021
+Funding Project Process Step 1 - Open to all now until March 7th, 2022

-- Interested organizations are required to submit a 1-3-page response to the Solicitation of Interest (SI) (using the guidelines on the following page) to NAFCM no later than 11:59 PM local time of the organization's legal/main location, March 15, 2021 to siminigrant2020@gmail.com - An informational conference call will be held on Monday February 8, 2021- 4:30PM Eastern Time.
-There is a limited number of spaces for this teleconference and you must be registered no later Friday February 5, 2021.
-To obtain the link for the conference please send a notice of interest to NAFCM at siminigrant2020@gmail.com
+- Interested organizations are required to submit a 1-3-page response to the Solicitation of Interest (SI) (using the guidelines on the following page) to NAFCM no later than 11:59 PM local time of the organization's legal/main location, March 7, 2022 to siminigrant2022@gmail.com - An informational conference call will be held on February 1, 2022- 4:30 PM Eastern Time.
+You must register in advance.
+Registrants who wait until February 1 to register are not guaranteed entry.
+To register in advance for this webinar: https://us02web.zoom.us/webinar/register/WN\2VyXLJPMSPGPY2YdMNNZ-w After registering, you will receive a confirmation email containing information about joining the webinar.